emilyfuhrman/datavis_design/README.md

 # datavis_design
-This repository is for resources and tutorials associated with the ***Data Visualization &amp; Design*** course at Columbia University.
+This repository is for studio materials associated with the ***Data Visualization &amp; Design*** course at Columbia University.

 ### Resources